By Rick Becker 3 June 2021

 “Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat its grapes?
 Who tends a flock and does not drink the milk?
 Do I say this merely on human authority?
 Doesn’t the Law say the same thing?
 For it is written in the Law of Moses: “Do not muzzle an ox while it is treading out the grain.”
 Is it about oxen that God is concerned?
 Surely he says this for us, doesn’t he?
 Yes, this was written for us, because whoever plows and threshes should be able to do so in the hope of sharing in the harvest.
 If we have sown spiritual seed among you, is it too much if we reap a material harvest from you?
 If others have this right of support from you, shouldn’t we have it all the more?
 But we did not use this right.
 On the contrary, we put up with anything rather than hinder the gospel of Christ.
 Don’t you know that those who serve in the temple get their food from the temple, and that those who serve at the altar share in what is offered on the altar?
 In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel.
 But I have not used any of these rights.
 And I am not writing this in the hope that you will do such things for me, for I would rather die than allow anyone to deprive me of this boast. ” 1 Corinthians 9:7-15 (See also 1 Tim 5:17-18).

 The comparison that Paul makes: just as the Levites who served in God’s temple had a right to receive support, so do the ministers of the gospel who serve in the body of Christ.
 Paul is pointing to a principle, not the law of tithing.
 Some argue that because Paul is basing his argument for material compensation on the “law,” the law of tithing was carried over into New Testament practice.
-But Paul is specific, in fact he quotes directly from the “law” he’s referring to: “Do not muzzle an ox while it is treading out the grain.”
+But Paul is specific, in fact, he quotes directly from the “law” he’s referring to: “Do not muzzle an ox while it is treading out the grain.”
 Deuteronomy 25:4.
 (The welfare of animals was not overlooked in the Mosaic Law – Exodus 23:12; Deut 22:6; Exodus 23:4-5)

-This is the principle Paul is highlighting – if animals who work for people need to be cared for, how much more so a minister of the gospel?
+This is the principle Paul is highlighting – if animals who work for people need to be cared for, how much more so does a minister of the gospel?
 We see the same principle of a labourer’s right to wages when Jesus sent out the 72 – “And remain in the same house, eating and drinking what they provide, for the laborer deserves his wages.
 Do not go from house to house.”
 Luke 10:7.

 No specified percentage!

 What percentage of grain did the ox eat?
 We don’t know, except that the ox had sufficient grain to keep it healthy and fit for work.
-It’s needs were met.
+Its needs were met.
 If Paul wanted the Corinthians to realize that tithing laws still applied – he would have quoted the scriptures in the law regarding tithing.
-Clearly the new testament texts appeal to a principle, rather than the law when it comes to supporting those who labour for the gospel.
+Clearly, the new testament texts appeal to a principle, rather than the law when it comes to supporting those who labour for the gospel.
 What is clear, is that their needs should be met.
 Do you want a shepherd who’s burdened and distracted by various needs?
 Or a shepherd whose needs are met and they’re able to devote themselves to the work of the ministry?

 BILL JOHNSON TWISTING THE SCRIPTURES

 With that background in mind, we’re going to examine excerpts of a message by Bill Johnson.
 It’s a typical example of how most proponents of tithing like Robert Morris and Kenneth Copeland twist the scriptures.
-The transcript was published by Johnson’s publishers – Destiny Image.
+The transcript was published by Johnson’s publisher – Destiny Image.
 Titled Bill Johnson Tackles a Controversial Topic, the article is broken down into sections, each with a subheading.
 I’ll name the subheading the various quotes fall under.

 Bill Johnson: “I’m just going to go for it like a bull in a china shop.
 But I want to take a look at something here and I’ll tell you the reason and the motivation.
-First of all, in obedience to the Lord, I do believe real strongly that God spoke to my heart a couple months ago before ever coming here.
+First of all, in obedience to the Lord, I do believe really strongly that God spoke to my heart a couple of months ago before ever coming here.
 In fact, before I ever knew I was coming here, or before you knew it.”

 This is a typical claim employed by preachers to give their message the stamp of divine approval.
 Instead of appealing to the authority of scripture, listeners are expected to drop their guard and simply believe the message because the preacher heard from God.